-Arthur has worked in urban and community agriculture since 2008.
-Originally starting as a student in New York City he built a strong knowledge of community gardening and the necessary organizing required to not only start them but maintain them.
-From 2008-2011 Levine worked summers at community gardens in NYC and organizing youth service-learning trips to New Orleans to learn and educate about the systemic racial and environmental justice challenges from the events of Hurricane Katrina and the recovery/revitalization process.
-Spending extended time at Our School at Blair Grocery, a Growing Power ROTC, Levine was not only able to train in sustainable urban agriculture, but was also able to learn how urban farming can be applied as a tool for education, public health, economic development, and organizing.
-Levine studied at Pitzer College and graduated in 2014 with a degree in Neuroscience and while finishing he BA also collaborated with Pitzer in Ontario, Maria, Alonso, and the city of Ontario to co-found Huerta del Valle.
-Arthur's work at HdV has resulted in the large urban composting operation, the development of a working urban farm, the development of the community garden and he is currently working with a team to develop educational programming at the farm.
-Arthur has specialized in the last three years in organizational development and fundraising.
-He has helped to raise over $2million dollars through grants and partnerships for Huerta del Valle and has acquired access to over 40 acres of land for expanding the Huerta del Valle farm and garden network to a regional reach.
+Starting as a student in New York City in 2008, Arthur has built a strong knowledge of sustainable community gardening.
+From 2008 to 2011, Levine worked summers at community gardens in NYC and organized youth service-learning trips to New Orleans to learn and combat systemic racial and environmental justice challenges from Hurricane Katrina.
+Spending extended time at Our School at Blair Grocery, a Growing Power ROTC, Levine trained in sustainable urban agriculture and applied it as a tool for education, public health, economic development, and organization.
+Levine graduated Pitzer College in 2014 with a degree in Neuroscience and collaborated with Pitzer and the City of Ontario to co-found Huerta del Valle.
+Arthur's work has created a large urban composting operation, the development of a working urban farm and community garden, over $2 million through grants and partnerships, and the acquisition of over 40 acres of land for the Huerta del Valle farm.

 Senior Environmental Health Specialist